tdewolff/minify/README.md

 After recent benchmarking and profiling it is really fast and minifies pages in the 10ms range, making it viable for on-the-fly minification.

+However, be careful when doing on-the-fly minification.
+A simple site would typically have HTML pages of 5kB which ideally are compressed to say 4kB.
+If this would take about 10ms to minify, one has to download slower than 100kB/s to make minification effective.
+There is a lot of handwaving in this example but it's hardly effective to minify on-the-fly.
+Rather use caching!

 ### Comparison

 Website | Original | [HTML Compressor](https://code.google.com/p/htmlcompressor/) | GoMinify | Ratio | Time*